OCamlPro/opam-wix/README.md

        binary-path, binary
            These are the same as their respective arguments.

-       embed-file
-           A list of file paths to include in the installation directory. embed-dir
+       embbed
-           A list of directory paths to include in the installation directory.
+           A list of files paths to include in the installation directory.
-           Each element in this list should be a list of two elements: the first being the destination basename (the name of the directory in the installation directory), and the second being the path to the directory itself.
-For example: ["data" "path/to/data"].
+           Each element in this list should be a list of two elements: the first being the destination basename (the name of the file in the installation directory), and the second being the path to the directory itself.
+For example: ["file.txt" "path/to/file"].

        envvar
            A list of environment variables to set/unset in the Windows